bjornmeansbear/sp2017gd2/README.md

 ## Other things that could be "games"

+I'd love to have 14 of these if we can — try to have 1 mini project for every class minus the two weeks we miss (MLK day and Spring Break).
+Cool set of exercises to have under one's belt.

 1. positioning

   - play w/ static, absolute, relative and fixed... what are the rules? what are the constraints? what's the point?